ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/testing.md

 ## Mocking the Signal Store

-What was valid for testing the Signal Store itself is also valid for mocking the Signal Store.
-The Signal Store presents itself as a Service which can be mocked in the same way as any other service and by using the same tools.
+What applies to testing the Signal Store itself also applies to mocking it.
+The Signal Store behaves like any other service, meaning it can be mocked using the same tools and techniques used for other services.

 A `MovieComponent` uses the `MoviesStore` to display the movies: